EunahYang/eunahyang.github.io/_pages/my_interests.md

 ---

 <h5 style="font-weight:700;">Current</h5>
 Someone once told me that no one is ever fully satisfied with their own research.
-There there are always shortcommings, remaining questions, and things you wish you had done differently.
-I felt the same as I wrapped up my master's project; a series of new questions began to emerge.
+There there are always shortcommings, remaining (and even emerging) questions, and things you wish you had done differently.
+I felt the same as I wrapped up my master's project.
+Series of new questions began to emerge.

 Brief descriptions of my current projects can be found in the ['Current' section of the Project menu.](https://eunahyang.github.io/projects/)